selifan/randomdata/README.md

 * Female: Belova, Belaya
 * Common: Bel'chenko

-So simplest modifier function should at least add "a" at the end of a last name for female (in most cases, with exclusions).
+So a simplest modifier function (for russian last names) should at least add "a" at the end of a last name for female (in most cases, with exclusions).

 ## Ading user attributes